Alister-o7/C-Game/README.md

 ## Dungeon

 Explore the dungeon, exchange coins for collectible cards\
-by collecting tresure and winning enemy and boss encounters.
+by collecting treasure and winning enemy and boss encounters.

 ![cGame_dungeon_s](https://github.com/user-attachments/assets/39698287-9fbc-41da-8a6f-613a783d98e5)